segmentio/segment-docs/src/getting-started/use-cases/reference.md

 {% endfaqitem %}
 {% faqitem Build lookalikes for app install %}

-This table shows the events and properties Segment recommends you track for the Build lookalikes for app install use case:
+This table shows the events and properties Segment recommends you track for the Build lookalikes for app install use case, which helps you build lookalikes from app installers in specific channels:
 <br />
 <br />